MIRA-GE/TREXMINER/README.md

                                    To change main pool port you must write it right after algo: <algo_name>:<port_number>
                                    (eg: --fork-at x16rv2:4081=time:2019-10-01T16:00:00).

-        --mt                       Memory tweak mode (default: 0 - disabled).
-Range from 0 to 6.
-General recommendation is to start with 1, and then increase only if the GPU is stable.
-                                   The effect is similar to that of ETHlargementPill.
-                                   Supported on graphics cards with GDDR5 or GDDR5X memory only.
-                                   Requires running the miner with administrative privileges.
-                                   Can be set to a comma separated list to apply different values to different cards.
-                                   Example: --mt 4 (applies tweak mode #4 to all cards that support this functionality) --mt 3,3,3,0 (applies tweak mode #3 to all cards except the last one)

         --script-start             Executes user script right after miner start (eg: --script-start path_to_user_script) --script-exit              Executes user script right before miner exit.
         --script-epoch-change      Executes user script on epoch change.